Professor Jolyon Mitchell

 Jolyon specialises in religion, violence and peacebuilding, including the role of the arts and media in inciting violence and promoting peace.

-Nominated for seven teaching awards he is open to providing lectures on a wide range of other topics (including: Searching for Peace in Theatre, Peacebuilding through the Arts, Representing Peace in Russian Film, the Making of Martyrs, Searching for Truth and Reconciliation through Film and Religion and the News).
+Nominated for over ten teaching awards, he is open to providing lectures on a wide range of other topics, including Searching for Peace in Theatre, Peacebuilding through the Arts, Decolonizing the Arts, the Making of Martyrs, and Searching for Truth and Reconciliation through Film.